 Telling our story is a powerful act in discovering and healing our child within.
 During this process, we realize and reframe life events, behaviors, and emotions into a more insightful and healthier whole.

-I now have little use for the past and I rarely think about it; however, the story below describes how I came to be where I am today and how my current reality came into existence.
+My story describes how I came to be where I am today and how my current reality came into existence.

 I was the unexpected and unwanted child of two drug-addicted alcoholics.
 When I was four years old, my mother abandoned us and I was left with my father.
 He was an angry man and responded to all my feelings with anger and rejection.
 In particular, he did not allow me to express my feelings about missing my mom.